Geenz/CPP-NotificationCenter/README.md

 ### Example Program
 The included example program shows you the basics of how to use NotificationCenter.
 It's not intended to be sophisticated by any means, just to showcase the basics.

-### Future
-As it stands, NotificationCenter is currently limited in that it only supports callbacks with the signature of `void(void)`.
-In the future, NotificationCenter may have support for additional function signatures either by making NotificationCenter a template, or by allowing one to specify arbitrary data in a similar way to NSNotification's userInfo parameter.

 ### Bugs
 I don't expect this to work flawlessly for all applications, and thread safety isn't something that I've tested particularly well.
 If you find issues, feel free to file a bug.
 If you wish to contribute, simply fork this repository and make a pull request.